-Harbor, 6.8°C (0.5°C below normal) at St. Andrews, and 7.0°C (0.8°C below normal) at Halifax.
-The longterm trends revealed that the temperatures at all three sites had decreased since 1991 (Fig. 28).
-This reverses the recent trend of increasing temperatures observed over the previous couple of years at Boothbay Harbor and St. Andrews.
+Annual SST mean temperatures for 1992 were $8.8^{\circ}C$ (equaling the long-term mean) at Boothbay Harbor, $6.8^{\circ}C$ ($0.5^{\circ}C$ below normal) at St. Andrews, and $7.0^{\circ}C$ ($0.8^{\circ}C$ below normal) at Halifax.
+The long-term trends as shown in Fig. 29 reveal that the temperatures at all three sites have decreased over last year.
+This reverses the recent trend of increasing temperatures observed over the past couple of years at Boothbay Harbor and St. Andrews.
 At the latter site, SSTs have been below the long-term normal since the mid-1980s.
-The beginning of this period coincided with the reconstruction of the wharf at St. Andrews Biological Station where the measurements were recorded.
-Drinkwater et al. (MS 1992) noted inconsistencies in SSTs at St. Andrews between the pre- and post-reconstruction periods through comparisons with data from Prince 5, a standard hydrographic station at the mouth of the Bay of Fundy (see below).
-Differences in SSTs between the two sites were significantly greater after the reconstruction with St. Andrews being lower than Prince 5.
-They speculated that the negative anomalies in the late-1980s and early-1990s at St. Andrews may have been, in part, due to changes in the flow characteristics in and around the wharf.
+The beginning of this period coincides with the reconstruction of the wharf at St. Andrews Biological Station where the measurements are recorded.
+Drinkwater et al. (1992b) noted inconsistencies between the pre- and post-reconstruction periods through comparisons with Prince 5 data.
+Differences in SSTs were significantly greater after the reconstruction with St. Andrews being lower than Prince 5.
+They speculated that the negative anomalies in the late 1980s and early nineties at St. Andrews may, in large part, be due changes in the flow characteristics in and around the wharf resulting from the reconstruction rather than reflecting a true decrease in temperature in the regin.